loeschg/loeschg.github.io/_posts/2014-10-20-resources-for-learning-rxjava-android.markdown

 Cracking open RxJava without the right resources is really difficult because of the following:

-* RxJava more a programming paradigm than library (Functional Reactive Programming)
+* RxJava is more a programming paradigm than library (Functional Reactive Programming)
 * RxJava doesn't really have a specific use case.
 It can solve a lot of problems in various ways.
 * RxJava's naming conventions don't seem that natural to me and thus it's hard to read, especially when you don't have lambdas/closures.
 I'm looking at you Android... no Java 8.
 No, I don't have any better naming suggestions :D